Hip: Articulation

-The hip joint is a ball and socket synovial joint formed by the articulation of the rounded head of the femur and the cup-like acetabulum of the pelvis.
+The hip joint or coxofemoral joint is a ball and socket synovial joint formed by the articulation of the rounded head of the femur and the cup-like acetabulum of the pelvis.
 The socket of the acetabulum is pointing downwards and anterolaterally.
 The socket is also turned such that the outer edge of its roof is more lateral than outer edge of the floor.
 It forms the primary connection between the bones of the lower limb and the axial skeleton of the trunk and pelvis.
 Both joint surfaces are covered with a strong but lubricated layer called articular hyaline cartilage.

 The cuplike acetabulum forms at the union of three pelvic bones — the ilium, pubis, and ischium.
 The Y-shaped growth plate that separates them, the triradiate cartilage, is fused definitively at ages 14–16.
 It is a special type of spheroidal or ball and socket joint where the roughly spherical femoral head is largely contained within the acetabulum and has an average radius of curvature of 2.5 cm.
 The acetabulum grasps almost half the femoral ball, a grip deepened by a ring-shaped fibrocartilaginous lip, the acetabular labrum, which extends the joint beyond the equator.
 The centre of the acetabulum (fovea) does not articulate to anything.
 Instead, it is lined with fat pad and attached to ligamentum teres.
 The acetabular labrum is horse-shoe shaped.
 Its inferior notch is bridged by transverse acetabular ligament.
 The joint space between the femoral head and the superior acetabulum is normally between 2 and 7 mm.

 The head of the femur is attached to the shaft by a thin neck region that is often prone to fracture in the elderly, which is mainly due to the degenerative effects of osteoporosis.

 The acetabulum is oriented inferiorly, laterally and anteriorly, while the femoral neck is directed superiorly, medially, and slightly anteriorly.